 Remote Learning Format

-Scheduling and communication in the DLP have been adapted to provide a sense of school routine and flexibility for students working from home.
-Lesson design presents a challenge in the DLP.
+Scheduling and communication in the RLP have been adapted to provide a sense of school routine and flexibility for students working from home.
+Lesson design presents a challenge in the RLP.
 To allow for asynchronous and synchronous learning experiences, specific departments adhere to the following scheduling guidelines:

 - Grades PK-2: Daily parent email, teacher webpages, video messages and conferencing